RecWest and Shorten Reserve

 • These works will be delivered in accordance with EPA guidelines and the construction management plan.
 As such, dust mitigation measures are planned with the use of grass coverage across the entire site.

-• The delivery and placement of surcharge is expected in November with dates to be confirmed following the rolling process.
+• The delivery and placement of surcharge will commence in December

 • Any material imported to Shorten Reserve for compaction works will be clean material.